 A best practice for LinuxONE is that only one version of a Linux OS distribution should be installed from scratch.
 Therefore, design the basic Linux file system to allow the highest possible model of servers and then, clone all the other Linux guests in the environment from this source (known as the golden image).
-On IBM Wave for z/VM, this golden image is called a prototype.
 The file system that stores the application data is created after the cloning process depending on the needs of the application that is on the server.

-For more information about creating a golden image, see The Virtualization Cookbook for IBM z Systems Volume 1: IBM z/VM 6.3, SG24-8147.
+For more information about creating a golden image, see The Virtualization Cookbook for IBM Z Volume 1: IBM z/VM 7.2, SG24-8147